 - The back of the vehicle displays the country code of the state in which it is registered.

 It is also possible for your vehicle to be temporarily registered in Belgium if you do not reside in Belgium.
 This can be the case if, for example, your vehicle is intended for:

 - registrations for DC (diplomatic corps), Shape (Supreme Headquarters Allied Powers Europe) and NATO

 - persons who are registered on the waiting list of a Belgian municipality

 - persons in the process of regularising their resident’s permit.

 To register your vehicle you should use the pink form with the heading ‘registration application’.
 Complete this form carefully and correctly and then send it back to the DIV.
 You will receive a certificate of registration when you return this information to the DIV.

-If you wish to take your vehicle off the road (scrap your license plate), you must send your number plate to the DIV.
+If you wish to take your vehicle off the road (scrap your license plate), you must send back your number plate.
 If you have made the decision to scrap your vehicle, you should do this quickly as you will continue to pay your road tax until your license plate is cancelled.

-You can return your official license plate (stamped on the back) to the DIV in two ways:
+You can return your official license plate (stamped on the back) in three ways:

 You can find more information about the DIV at the FPS Mobility website (in French or Dutch) and at the Belgian highway code website (in French or Dutch).